And the answer is…Neither. Both. Deck. Patio. Huh?

 Here’s why.
 If, for example, you live in a raised ranch, a deck might be the more natural move since you wouldn’t have to walk down a flight of stairs to reach a patio.

 Then again, if you live in a ranch style home or one with a walkout basement, space wise, patio might be the way to go.
+If you’re looking to build a cover for your patio then you may want to read this guide on how to build a patio cover step by step for yourself.

 Plus, there are numerous other considerations.
 Let’s check out a few of them.